ejimenez22/Hey-READ-ME/README.md

   ## Installation
   Here is what you need to install this application:
   <br />
-  You MUST have Node.js and NPM inquirer installed
+  You MUST have node.js and npm inquirer installed to run application
   ## Usage
-  Simply run "node index" in your commmand line and answer the prompts given to you.
-At the end a Professional README will be generated!
+  Simply run "node index" in your command line and answer the prompts.
+A README.md will be auto generated once you're done!
   ## Contributing
   The following users contributed to this project:
   <br />